New airline routes launched (26 February – 4 March 2013)

 - Delta Air Lines, which already operates to 14 destinations from Raleigh Durham, NC (RDU), added Tampa, FL (TPA) to its offering from the airport on 2 March.
 Daily services on the 950-kilometre route are now operated using ExpressJet’s CRJ200s in competition with Southwest Airlines’ 20 weekly departures.

-- Emirates Airline inaugurated new route from its Dubai (DXB) hub to Algiers (ALG) on 1 March, making the Algerian capital its fourth destination in North Africa.
+- Emirates inaugurated a new route from its Dubai (DXB) hub to Algiers (ALG) on 1 March, making the Algerian capital its fourth destination in North Africa.
 The carrier, which already serves Cairo, Casablanca and Tunis in the region, now offers daily departures to Algiers, all of which are operated with A330-200s.
 Competition on the 5,100-kilometre route from the Gulf to the southern Mediterranean destination comes from five weekly services from Air Algerie.

 - flybe launched services from Manchester (MAN) to Den Helder de Kooy (DHR) in the Netherlands, on 4 March.
 Five weekly services are now operated by Loganair via Norwich (NWI) and constitute the only scheduled service at the Dutch airport, which handles primarily helicopter movements for the North Sea oil companies.
 All flights are operated using Dornier 328s.